Baby christians and killing.....

 lil_lioness913: at the moment, no, and i am talking to another

 christian who i am hoping can help me understand.
-I don't understand
+I don't understand everything

 that is in the bible and therefore i can't answer your questions.